 Personal career tips for Marketers in Africa?

 I refer to myself as a global practitioner.

-When I worked in broadcast media, I told colleagues to ensure that if BBC World was looking out for people to work with, you were one of the people; you’re on the list.
+When I worked in broadcast media, I told colleagues to ensure that if BBC World was looking out for people to work with, you were one of the people on the list.
 You don’t have to wait for that moment when you’re at BBC World to perform at their standard.
 Be your own BBC World wherever you are instead of waiting for them, and always put your best foot forward.